-Young lady having back painBack pain is one of the most common reasons why a patient may come to see an orthopedist.
-In fact, 8 in 10 people in the United States(opens in a new tab) will struggle with chronic back pain -- and between raking leaves, shoveling snow, and lifting luggage for holiday travel, wintertime can seriously exacerbate these issues in those who already have them.
+Back pain is one of the most common reasons patients see an orthopedist.
+In fact, 8 in 10 people in the United States will struggle with chronic back pain, and between raking leaves, shoveling snow, and lifting luggage for holiday travel, wintertime can seriously exacerbate these issues in those who already have them.

 Rethink Your Sleeping Arrangements

 While you’re asleep, your brain may be at rest, but for many people, the body is still in motion.
 A number of orthopedic conditions can be irritated during sleep movement or by sleep position, and back pain is no exception.
-While you may not have total control over where your body goes while you’re asleep, you can set yourself up for comfort and support by laying down on your side and placing a pillow between your knees.
+While you may not have total control over where your body goes while you’re asleep, you can set yourself up for comfort and support by lying down on your side and placing a pillow between your knees.
 It’s also worth making sure that your mattress is giving you the support you need -- if not, it may be time to think about investing in a new one that has been effective for others with back pain.

 Mind Your Posture